metamn/react/content/blog/on-design-systems-3/index.md

 ## The web context

-[The DS series on this blog](http://metamn.io/react/on-design-systems/) study consistent and scalable user interfaces with the help of design systems.
+[The Design System series on this blog](http://metamn.io/react/on-design-systems/) study consistent and scalable user interfaces with the help of design systems.

+And implement them with React and Typescript.

-Across disciplines &mdash; design and development &mdash; and platforms &mdash; web and native.
+The study goes across disciplines &mdash; design and development &mdash; and across platforms &mdash; web and native.

-Let's focus, for now, to the web platform, and examine consistency using the web's technical terms.
+The implementation goes only for the web platform, for now.

+Let's then examine consistency in the web context using the web's technical terms.

 ## Two charts